-With miles upon miles of trails, tracked and untracked, cross-country and telemark skiers flock to the Laurel Highlands each winter.
-Here you’ll find trails for beginner to advanced skiers.
-See the natural beauty of the Laurel Highlands on a crisp winter hike.
-Find five PACCSA ski areas right here in the Laurel Highlands, not including the Great Allegheny Passage, open to traditional cross country skiing, Sugarloaf Trail, Seven Springs Mountain Resort, Nemacolin Woodlands Resort, and Savage River Lodge.
+With miles upon miles of picturesque trails, cross-country and telemark skiers flock to the Laurel Highlands each winter.
+The region offers trails for every skier, from beginner to advanced.
+See the natural beauty of the Laurel Highlands on a crisp winter hike at these parks, resorts and lodges.

-Discover beautiful scenery and 15 miles of serene trails around the lake at Kooser State Parks, marked with blue diamonds, off route 31 near Hidden Valley.
+Discover beautiful scenery and 15 miles of serene trails around the lake at Kooser State Park, marked with blue diamonds off of Route 31 near Hidden Valley.
 Access to these trails is free, and bathroom facilities can be found near parking.

-Over 12 miles of trails for classic and back country cross-country skiing can be found at Laurel Mountain State Park, off Route 30 at Forbes State Park, close to Ligonier, Laughlintown, and Jennerstown.
-Get out and enjoy this winter sport with wonderful scenery, dog friendly trails, and gorgeous sparkling views.
+More than 12 miles of trails for classic and back country cross-country skiing can be found at Laurel Mountain State Park, off of Route 30 at Forbes State Forest near Ligonier.
+Get out and enjoy an adventure with wonderful scenery, dog-friendly trails and gorgeous views.

-Sugarloaf is a great resource for beginners, with an area for novice skiers to try their skills before trekking out on the trails.
+Sugarloaf is a great resource for beginners, with an area for novice skiers to try their skills before trekking out to the trails.
 A warming hut and bathrooms can also be found nearby.

-Best for intermediate to advanced skier, these back country, un-groomed trails offer remote terrain and wonderful conditions.
-Create your own loop through the trails.
-Find thrilling downhills and intense uphill cardio.
-A telemark skier’s dream, the North Woods will be an exciting challenge and have you dropping knees, not to mention the gorgeous views you’ll catch along the way.
+Best for intermediate to advanced skiers, these backcountry, ungroomed trails offer remote terrain and wonderful conditions.
+Create your own loop through the trails and find thrilling downhills and intense uphill cardio.
+A telemark skier’s dream, the North Woods will be an exciting challenge and have you dropping knees, not to mention the views you’ll see along the way are gorgeous.